AlcoholRehabHelp Logo

 • Developing a very fast heart rate

-Alcohol can also worsen existing side effects such as anxiety and glaucoma.
-Because of the potential risks and complications from mixing propranolol and alcohol, it's important to consult your doctor about any alcohol-related concerns regarding your prescription.
+Alcohol can also worsen existing side effects, such as anxiety and glaucoma.
+Because of the potential risks and complications from mixing propranolol and alcohol, it’s important to consult your doctor about any alcohol-related concerns regarding your prescription.

-Side Effects of Drinking Alcohol
+What are the Side Effects of Drinking Alcohol?

 These are some common side effects of drinking alcohol: